 Vitiligo is an autoimmune disease, and though parents suffering from autoimmune diseases are likely to pass them on to their children in certain cases.
 There is no evidence that supports that vitiligo is definitely hereditary.
 There are many cases where parents have passed the condition onto their children, & an equal number of cases where they haven’t, which is why this matter still remains a mystery.

 As experts are unsure about the causes, there are no scientifically proven prevent techniques that patients can use.
 Many people tend to believe that a healthy diet or the intake of vitamins B12, D, C, beta carotene, enzymes, amino acids, and ginkgo biloba can help prevent the condition, however, this is purely conjecture.
 Patients are welcome to try these options after speaking to their skincare specialists to ensure they won’t be saddled with side-effects.

 Yes, the symptoms of vitiligo can appear overnight, however, experts are not sure how long it takes for the symptoms to appear once the body develops the disorder.
 If you are wondering “how does vitiligo start”, the disease begins with small white patches that eventually spread all over the body.

 No, vitiligo cannot be cured via your diet.
-However, the Vitiligo Support International believes that nutrient deficiencies that may contribute to the condition worsening.
-This is probably why you’ve heard people say you must eat banana for vitiligo.
-It’s vital to know that there is absolutely no scientific evidence that supports this theory, though some patients do believe that consuming certain foods like apples, leafy greens, chickpeas, bananas, beets, carrots, figs, radishes and dates proved to be helpful for their condition.
+However, the Vitiligo Support International believes that nutrient deficiencies may contribute to the condition worsening.
+This is probably why you’ve heard people say you must eat bananas for vitiligo.
+It’s vital to know that there is absolutely no scientific evidence that supports this theory, though some patients do believe that consuming certain foods like apples, leafy greens, chickpeas, bananas, beets, carrots, figs, radishes, and dates proved to be helpful for their condition.